Thomas Nozkowski with Chris Martin

 Nozkowski: Let’s face it, you spend thousands of hours alone staring at this damn thing.
 If you don’t learn something you’ve got to be pretty dense.
 I want my paintings to be in service to my life in some way.
 But on the other hand it’s all about finding a way to make a painting that I think is a good painting.
 It goes in both directions.
 I happen to believe that by having sources, having content, I can find ever more colors, compositions, and ways of application.
 So the mind flits around and makes connections, it makes comparisons and puts things together.
 I try to channel that.
 My paintings typically are very complex at the start, with lots of stuff.
 I put more and more things in and I put more things in and then slowly take things out, to make sense, to get it to speak.

 Nozkowski: You try to stretch your project.
 I am interested in finding improbable subjects for paintings.
 What can’t you paint?
 An autobiography seemed suitably unlikely.
-I have lived my whole life on a hundred-mile stretch of the Hudson Valley, so to organize this group of pictures, I decided to divide that distance into 25-mile increments between my studio in lower Manhattan and my house in High Falls.
+I have lived my whole life on a hundred-mile stretch of the Hudson Valley, so to organize this group of pictures, I decided to divide that distance into twenty-five-mile increments between my studio in lower Manhattan and my house in High Falls.
 I attacked this idea systematically, making long lists and hundreds of drawings.
 What personal memories could I attach to each of these five-mile increments?
 What historical events happened in each area of family history as well as of public history?
 What kind of plants and landforms?
 Which other artists would I associate with these places?
 I drove around a lot and took a lot of walks as well, just looking for stuff, chasing memories.
 After the paintings were finished I had the opportunity to make a catalogue of them and, trying to keep in the spirit of the project, decided to do one without words.
 I did want people to know that these were about places so we included maps and Judy’s photographs.
 I asked Judy to go back to these five mile areas and photograph anything that interested her.
 There are a few that are specific to me because Judy and I are old friends: my loft in lower Manhattan, the ruins of my grandfather’s farm, a flowering viburnum bush in the lawn here.
 When Judy first did the photographs she had not seen the related paintings.
 She came over with the proofs of the photos she had chosen.
 Joe Masheck and Marjorie Welish were here and as I pulled out transparencies of the paintings and put them next to Judy’s photos, we all started seeing these amazing connections.
 Wow!
 Mystical!
 We’re all amazed and then Joe suggested that we shuffle up the photos, put them in a different order and sure enough we found just as many connections.
 Which I think is wonderful; the world has lots of stuff in it and human beings are really good at comparing and contrasting and putting together all sorts of different images.

 Rail: Do you draw for your paintings?
 Do you make studies?